nrfconnect/sdk-nrf/samples/cellular/coap_client/README.rst

 The public CoAP server used in this sample is Californium CoAP server (``coap://californium.eclipseprojects.io:5683``).
 This server runs Eclipse Californium, which is an open source implementation of the CoAP protocol that is targeted at the development and testing of IoT applications.
-An nRF9160 DK is used as the CoAP client.
+An nRF91 Series DK is used as the CoAP client.

 This sample uses the resource **obs** (Californium observable resource) in the communication between the CoAP client and the public CoAP server.
 The communication follows the standard request/response pattern and is based on the change in the state of the value of the resource.